-Getting Error 1011 - “You do not appear to be a registered user.
+You keep getting an Error 1011 message - “You do not appear to be a registered user.
 Please re-install the application or call customer support with error code 1011”

-This article applies to the entire Creator NXT family of products that came out since 2017 onward.
+This issue can affect the entire Creator NXT family of products that came out since 2017 onward.
 Namely:

-- Creator NXT 6 & 7 (Standard or Pro versions)
+- Creator NXT 6 and later (Standard or Pro versions)

 - Easy CD & DVD Burning 2